norvig/paip-lisp/docs/chapter14.md

   (retrieve fact))
 ```

-The attached functions are stored on the operator's property list under the indicator `attached-fn:`
+The attached functions are stored on the operator's property list under the indicator `attached-fn`:

 ```lisp
 (defun run-attached-fn (fact)